michael-lazar/jetforce/README.md

 ## Installation

-Requires Python 3.7+
+Requires Python 3.7 or newer.

-The latest release can be installed from [PyPI](https://pypi.org/project/Jetforce/):
+The latest stable release can be installed from [PyPI](https://pypi.org/project/Jetforce/):

 ```bash
 $ pip install jetforce